mikedilger/pemmican/README.md

 We attempt to minimize memory allocation, eschew blocking I/O, and try to use the fastest algorithms available.
 This is an ongoing effort.

 Performance testing remains to be done.
+Initial performance testing shows pemmican to be very slow, and an issue is raised for this.
+The cause is still unknown.

 ### Pemmican is parallel